dilekht/multi-occupant-smart-home-recommender/README.md

 ## 🙏 Acknowledgments

 - ARAS dataset creators at Boğaziçi University
-- Dilekh & Ouhbi for the original FP-Growth + GLM methodology
+- Dilekh and al. for the original FP-Growth + GLM methodology
 - scikit-learn and mlxtend development teams

 ---